Key Takeaways

 Why Does Call Center Security Matter?

-But here’s the reality check: that trust only lasts as long as your security does.
+But here’s the reality check: that trust lasts only as long as your security does.

 Today’s cyber-criminals don’t just target your software.
-They’re targeting your people, because people are often the weakest link.
+They target people and not just systems because people are often the weakest link.
 That means security needs to go beyond just firewalls and antivirus software.
-You need to build a culture of awareness, put strong systems in place, and make sure every person on your team knows exactly what to do, and what to avoid, when it comes to handling customer data.
-Let’s dive right in to how you can secure your call center today!
+You need to build a culture of awareness, put strong systems in place, and make sure every person on your team knows exactly what to do, and what to avoid, when it comes to handling customer data, it’s about culture, compliance and vigilance.

 Top Threats to Call Center Cybersecurity

 - Social engineering and phishing attacks: Hackers don’t always try to break into your systems.
 Sometimes, they just pick up the phone and pretend to be someone they’re not.
 Phishing emails are part of this, too.
 A fake password reset email or a sketchy link can trick even the savviest employee into clicking something they shouldn’t.
+Adopting call center authentication best practices such as OTPs or callback verifications will help prevent breaches.

 - Insider threats: Not all threats come from the outside.
 Sometimes, the risk is already sitting at a desk inside your organization.
 It could be a disgruntled employee with access to sensitive data, or someone cutting corners because they’re tired or overwhelmed.
 Even well-meaning agents can cause serious issues just by accidentally mishandling information.
+Role-based access control (RBAC) helps reduce exposure.

 - Unsecured remote access: Laptops with no encryption.
 Home Wi-Fi with weak passwords.
 No VPN.
 No device management.
 These are all common issues that make remote and cloud call center security extra vulnerable.
+In particular, for consumer brands operating across distributed teams or a third-party customer support network.
+VPN use and device encryption are must-haves.

 - Outdated or weak software: Old software often lacks the patches and updates needed to guard against new threats.
 And hackers?
 They love known vulnerabilities.

 - Lack of proper authentication: This one’s pretty much the low-hanging fruit for cyber-criminals.
 If your team is using weak passwords, or if you don’t have multi-factor authentication (MFA) enabled, you’re basically inviting trouble in.
+Fraud attempts can drastically increase due to lack of poor call center verification best practices.

 Call Center Security Best Practices You Should Be Using Right Now